-5. Will Family Members Be Covered by the Plan?
+5. Will Family Members Be Covered By The Plan?

 Many employees rely on group health insurance to provide coverage for their spouses and children.
 Employers must consider if the plan they are choosing extends to an employee’s dependents, and if so, how much coverage is available for family members.

 When deciding whether to choose a plan that covers dependents, employers should consider the age of their employees.
-If the business hires mostly very young adults without children or older adults with grown children, then a insurance plan that covers dependents may not be a necessary expense.
+If the business hires mostly very young adults without children or older adults with grown children, then an insurance plan that covers dependents may not be a necessary expense.

-Speak with an Experienced Benefits Consulting Firm
+Speak With An Experienced Benefits Consulting Firm